LibreCAD/docs/getstart/configure.rst

     :scale: 50
     :alt: LibreCAD Application Window - Paths

-The "Path" tab allows user to specify the directory paths to additional resources; language ("Translations") and user created or installed Hatch Patterns, Fonts, Parts libraries and Templates.
-The "Variable File" ???.
+The "Path" tab allows user to specify the directory paths to additional resources; language ("Translations") and user created or installed Hatch Patterns, Fonts, Parts libraries and Templates and a "Variable file".
 These paths do not override the defaults paths, but are appended so the default resources are still available.
 It is recommended that user defined resource be placed in a user directory (e.g. home directory on Linux: ~/LibreCAD/Translations, etc.)

     - Translations: Language files for the GUI and / or command languages.
     - Hatch Patterns, Fonts, Parts Libraries: user created or obtained from other sources such as the Parts Library wiki
     - Template: load the user-defined template drawing when starting the application
-    - Variable File: load a user-defined variable file when starting the application (see XXX for details on using variables)
+    - Variable File: load a user-defined variable file when starting the application (see :ref:`Command Line <commandline>` for details on using command / variables files.)

 Defaults